lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 ## Configuring Squid

 The squid service can be configured by editing the `/etc/squid/squid.conf` file.
 The configuration file contains comments that describe what each configuration option does.
-You can also put your configuration settings in separate files, which can be included in the main configuration file using the “include” directive.
+You can also put the configuration settings in separate files, which can be included in the main configuration file using the “include” directive.

 Before making any changes, I created a backup of the original configuration file: